Pulling back the curtain on CD47

 There are a number of different classes of membrane proteins, determined by the number of times a receptor traverses the membrane.
 Researchers working collaboratively across Bristol Myers Squibb discovered the atomic structure of CD47 and how each of the passes interact with each other within the membrane, the only one of its kind with five passes through the membrane, also called transmembrane passes.

 The biopharmaceutical industry has been paying particular attention for nearly a decade to targeting CD47 for cancer immunotherapies, but until now the structure of the full length of CD47, and how two domains (the extracellular and the transmembrane domain) are connected was unknown.
-This new knowledge can help scientists better understand the receptor and advance the field of immunotherapy.
+This knowledge can help scientists better understand the receptor and advance the field of immunotherapy.